graysongroepper/sphinx-template/source/FirstPage/index.rst

 Ardunio IDE.
 Once it is done downloading, we can then set up Arduino IDE for the Digispark.

-The first thing we must do to set up Ardunio IDE is download a json file that stores all of the different Digispark boards and their code to run them into Ardunio IDE.
+The first thing we must do to set up Ardunio IDE is download a json package that stores all of the different Digispark boards and their code to run them into Ardunio IDE.
 First you will need to go to File then Preferences.
 Once in Preferences make sure you are in the settings tab.
 Look for Addition Board